cropsync/CropSync/README.md

 ## License

-CropSync is released under the [MIT License](https://opensource.org/licenses/MIT).
+CropSync is released under the [Uni License](https://github.com/cropsync/CropSync/main/LICENSE).
 You are free to use, modify, and distribute the code as per the terms of the license.